-Base salary is intended to compensate executives for services rendered during the fiscal year and is delivered in the form of fixed cash compensation paid on a semi-monthly basis.
-Base salary is reviewed on an annual basis by the Committee.
-To assess base salary levels annually, competitive data is compiled for the peer group listed above and, additional data is obtained from other sources with respect to non-public competitor organizations.
-The Committee also uses its general knowledge of the market for senior management positions in assessing base salary levels.
-The data gathered regarding the publicly traded companies is also reviewed by Towers Perrin, which provides the Committee with their input.
-Further, the Committee takes into consideration the results of individual appraisals for the executive and, with respect to the Chief Executive Officer's direct reports, input from the Chief Executive Officer.
+Base salary is intended to compensate named executive officers for services rendered during the fiscal year.
+Named executive officer base salary levels are reviewed on an annual basis by the Compensation and Personnel Committee.
+To assess base salary levels, competitive data is compiled for the peer group listed above, and additional data is obtained from other sources with respect to non-public competitor organizations.
+The Compensation and Personnel Committee also uses its general knowledge of the market for senior management positions in assessing base salary levels.
+The data gathered regarding the peer group companies is also reviewed by Towers Perrin, which provides the Compensation and Personnel Committee with their assessment.
+Further, the Compensation and Personnel Committee takes into consideration the results of individual appraisals for the named executive officer and, with respect to the Chief Executive Officer's direct reports, input from the Chief Executive Officer.

-Annual Incentives
+Annual Bonuses

-Annual incentives are intended to motivate and reward executives for achieving performance and strategic goals over a one-year period.
-The Company establishes an annual incentive plan each fiscal year.
-Annual incentives are typically not guaranteed and the level of annual incentive award varies from year-to-year depending upon the Company's and individual performance.
-Annual incentives are typically paid in cash, but the Committee has discretion to pay a portion of the annual incentive in equity or other long-term incentives.
-The performance goals typically include metrics such as revenue, operating income or earnings per share growth.
-The Company also typically selects various strategic objectives such as recruiting and retention, productivity of consultants, diversification of revenues, brand awareness and customer satisfaction against which executives are measured.
-The Committee then compares the achievement of the performance goals and strategic objectives against the target and maximum annual incentive awards as described in the Executive's employment contracts.
-The Committee compared the fiscal 2008 results against the goals, performance and strategic objectives, and determined annual incentive awards based on these criteria.
-Cash bonuses were awarded to the named executive officers as follows: Paul Reilly, \$912,500; Gary Burnison, \$1,150,000; Stephen Giusto, \$200,000; Gary Hourihan, \$400,000; Robert McNabb, \$550,000 and Ana Dutra, \$70,000.
+Annual bonuses are intended to motivate and reward named executive officers for achieving performance and strategic goals over a one-year period.
+Each fiscal year, the Company establishes objectives, performance with respect to which is taken into account by the Compensation and Personnel Committee in awarding year-end bonus payments.
+Annual bonuses are typically not guaranteed and the level of annual bonus varies from year-to-year depending upon the performance of the Company and the individual.
+Annual bonuses are typically paid in cash, but the Compensation and Personnel Committee has discretion to pay a portion of the annual bonus in equity or other long-term incentives.
+The performance objectives typically include metrics such as revenue, operating income or earnings per share growth.
+The Company also typically selects various strategic objectives such as recruiting and retention, productivity of consultants, diversification of revenues, brand awareness and customer satisfaction against which named executive officers are measured.
+The Compensation and Personnel Committee then compares the achievement of the performance goals and strategic objectives against the target and maximum annual bonus amounts as described in the named executive officer's employment contracts.
+The Compensation and Personnel Committee, while taking into consideration performance against the goals and strategic objectives for the year, retains discretion in determining actual bonus payouts.
+For Mr. McNabb, Ms. Dutra and Mr. Reilly, the Compensation and Personnel Committee awarded annual bonuses as follows: Mr. McNabb, S225,000, Ms. Dutra, \$450,000 and Mr. Reilly, s181, \$333,333.
+The foregoing bonus amounts reflect performance for Mr. McNabb and Ms. Dutra, primarily based on business unit performance.
+For Mr. Reilly, the Compensation and Personnel Committee considered a variety of factors in making its recommendation, including the Company's financial and strategic performance, Mr. Reilly's performance as Executive Chairman, and his per